 In Service and Friendship to the New Orleans Community Since 1957

-The chapter has won several awards over the years for their programming.
-The most recent award was bestowed during the 2017 Southern Area Conference in Atlanta.
-The Chapter was recognized for Best Practices in the Southern Area for its Civic Engagement and Awareness Program.
+During the 2017 Southern Area Conference, the chapter was recognized for Best Practices in the Southern Area for its Civic Engagement and Awareness Program.
 The program was a year long endeavor with the mission of educating and engaging students in the electoral process – – from understanding the issues, to debating, to volunteering, to learning the voting process, to registering to vote and ultimately voting for the first time.

-The Chapter was also recognized for its Arts Facet’s Classic Through the Ages Signature Program at the 2017 conference.
+The Chapter was also recognized at the 2017 conference for its Arts Facet’s Classic Through the Ages Signature Program.

-During the May 2011 National Convention in New Orleans, the Chapter won 1st place for its Reading 360′ program and 2nd place for its Arts Exposure Outreach Initiative.
+During the May 2011 National Assembly in New Orleans, the Chapter won 1st place for its Reading 360′ program and 2nd place for its Arts Exposure Outreach Initiative.

-The goal of the Reading 360’ program is to encourage students to master basic skills, including spelling and vocabulary.
-The program is composed of three components that allow students to enhance their reading, spelling and vocabulary in order to strengthen critical thinking and comprehension skills – the local round of the Scripps National Spelling Bee, National Read In Day and our tutorial program at Mary McLeod Bethune Elementary.
+The goal of the Reading 360’ program was to encourage students to master basic skills, including spelling and vocabulary.
+The program was composed of three components that allow students to enhance their reading, spelling and vocabulary in order to strengthen critical thinking and comprehension skills: the local round of the Scripps National Spelling Bee, National Read In Day and our tutorial program at Mary McLeod Bethune Elementary.